Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 ## Loading

-Loads the class with the specified binary name.
+Loading involves taking the binary representation (bytecode) of a class or interface with a particular name, and generating the original class or interface from that.

+There are three built-in class loaders available in Java:

+1. BootStrap ClassLoader – This is the root class loader.
+It is the superclass of Extension Class Loader and loads the standard Java packages like java.lang, java.net, java.util, java.io, and so on.
+   These packages are present inside the rt.jar file and other core libraries present in the $JAVA_HOME/jre/lib directory.
+2. Extension ClassLoader – This is the subclass of the Bootstrap Class Loader and the superclass of the Application Class Loader.
+This loads the extensions of standard Java libraries which are present in the $JAVA_HOME/jre/lib/ext directory.
+3. Application ClassLoader – This is the final class loader and the subclass of Extension Class Loader.
+It loads the files present on the classpath.
+   By default, the classpath is set to the current directory of the application.
+The classpath can also be modified by adding the -classpath or -cp command line option.

+The above ClassLoaders will follow Delegation Hierarchy Algorithm while loading the class files.

+The JVM uses the ClassLoader.loadClass() method for loading the class into memory.
+It tries to load the class based on a fully qualified name.
 The default implementation of this method searches for classes in the following order:

 1. Invoke findLoadedClass(String) to check if the class has already been loaded.
 2. Invoke the loadClass method on the parent class loader.
 If the parent is null the class loader built-in to the virtual machine is used, instead.
 3. Invoke the findClass(String) method to find the class.

+If a parent class loader is unable to find a class, it delegates the work to a child class loader.
+If the last child class loader isn't able to load the class either, it throws NoClassDefFoundError or ClassNotFoundException.

 If the class was found using the above steps, and the resolve flag is true, this method will then invoke the resolveClass(Class) method on the resulting Class object.
 Subclasses of ClassLoader are encouraged to override findClass(String), rather than this method.
 Unless overridden, this method synchronizes on the result of getClassLoadingLock method during the entire class loading process.

 ```java
 public abstract class ClassLoader {